zacwm/qmk_firmware/docs/feature_mouse_keys.md

   half, or full speed.
 * **Combined `MK_TYPE_X11_COMBINED`:** As above, but acceleration keys select between the minimum, half, or the maximum possible (≥ full) speed.
-* **Kinetic:** Holding movement keys accelerates the cursor with its speed following a quadratic curve until it reaches its maximum speed.
+* **Kinetic `MK_TYPE_KINETIC`:** Holding movement keys applies a constant accelerating force, but the cursor also experiences drag and friction.
+  That is, initially the speed will increase linearly—and hence movements quadratically—until the effects of drag (proportional to speed²) take over.
+Releasing movement keys allows drag & friction to slow the cursor down to a standstill after some time.
 * **Constant `MK_TYPE_3_SPEED`:** Holding movement keys moves the cursor at a constant speed.
 Acceleration keys select between different predetermined speeds.